indigo423/opennms.org/user/pages/05.blog/01.twio/2019-02-25-this-week-in-opennms-correlation-data-collection-topology/item.md

   * Matt did more work on building with Java 9+.
   * David worked on making the inventory model used by the correlation engine configurable.
   * Matt continued to work on adapting topology code to the new refactored Enlinkd and adding tests.
+  * Markus continued to work on moving our embedded Karaf to 4.2.

 * __Web & UI__